SilverRooney/SilverRooney/README.md

- 🔭 I’m currently a freelance, full stack, Web Developer, that is now Developing iOS apps with Swift.
+ 🔭 I started out in front end web development in 2014, then learned fullstack through a bootcamp and did freelance.
+In 2021 I fell in love with iOS Development.
+I am now Developing iOS apps with Swift.

  💬 Ask me about why I would be an incredible asset to your Dev team!